Using Visualization For Goal-Setting

 Turn to your support system

-When you’re trying to reach a goal, you’ll likely have plenty of challenging times along the way.
-Talking to your friends and family can help if you get frustrated or unsure if you should keep going.
+When you’re trying to reach a goal, you’ll likely have some challenging times along the way.
+Talking to your friends and family may help if you get frustrated or unsure if you should keep going.
 Or, if you need professional help and support, consider talking to a therapist.

 Online therapy can help you achieve your goals